Kurczaczki69/transport-clicker-recode/README.md

 ## PLANNED FEATURES FOR THE BETA PHASE

 ❌ Fuel system\
+❌ Building buildings in cities like fuel stations, power plants etc.\
 ❌ Passenger satisfaction\
 ❌ Prestige/rebirth system\
 ❌ Strikes, weather etc. and other negative effects\